rossta/rossta.github.com/source/blog/2016-10-21-using-the-web-push-api-with-vapid.html.md

 ---
-title: Using the Push API with VAPID
+title: Using Web Push Notifcations with VAPID
 author: Ross Kaffenberger
 published: true
 summary: Sending push notifications in Ruby or Node.js on the open web